kevald1963/milestone-3-recipe-application/README.md

    - Commit the files: `git commit -m "Deploy to Heroku."`.
    - Push project to Heroku: `git push -u heroku master`.

-- **In Heroku:**
+- **On Heroku website:**
    - In Project Settings for application, set Config Vars:
-     - IP: `0.0.0.0`
+     - IP: 0.0.0.0
-     - PORT: `5000`
+     - PORT: 5000
-     - MONGO_URI_BAKING_HOT: `mongodb+srv://(user):(password)@myfirstCluster-0wjbq.mongodb.net/baking_hot?retryWrites=true&w=majority`
+     - MONGO_URI_BAKING_HOT: mongodb+srv://(user):(password)@myfirstCluster-0wjbq.mongodb.net/baking_hot?retryWrites=true&w=majority

 ## Credits

-- Maximum temperatures for domestic ovens [The Engineering Tool Box](https://www.engineeringtoolbox.com/gas-cookers-d_130.html)
+- Maximum temperatures for domestic ovens, from [The Engineering Tool Box](https://www.engineeringtoolbox.com/gas-cookers-d_130.html).
-- Code snippet: Add and Remove Fields Dynamic and Simple with jQuery [Sanwebe](https://www.sanwebe.com/snippet/add-and-remove-fields-dynamic-and-simple-with-jquery)
+- Code snippet: Add and Remove Fields Dynamic and Simple with jQuery, from [Sanwebe](https://www.sanwebe.com/snippet/add-and-remove-fields-dynamic-and-simple-with-jquery).
+- Code snippet: Execute different Python code depending on condition sent from HTML form, from a Stack Overflow answer from user 'poply' at [Stack Overflow questions](https://stackoverflow.com/questions/19794695/flask-python-buttons/19794878).
+  Adapted to allow Cancel button implementation on Insert / Update forms so data not unnecessarily written to database if no changes made.

 ### Content
-- The text for many of the recipes was copied from [Doves Farm](https://www.dovesfarm.co.uk/), though some are also my own.
+- The text for many of the recipes was copied from [Doves Farm](https://www.dovesfarm.co.uk/)

 ### Media
 - The photo used on the Home page is obtained from [Doves Farm](https://www.dovesfarm.co.uk/)

 ### Acknowledgements
-- I want to thank my mentor Reuben Ferrante for his enthusiasm, thoroughness and expertise in helping me complete this project.
+- I want to thank my mentor Reuben Ferrante for his enthusiasm, thoroughness and expertise which all helped me to complete this project.